dreamos82/uwm/README.md

 and then you can move between X instances using Ctrl + Alt + Fx

 [ background ] is optional, and it specifies the background image.
-If you don't specify it, a default color will be choosed.
+If you don't specify it, a default color will be used.

 (Using that command a new X instance will be launched, and you don't need to close the running server)